 Mason Black country music singer has worked various UK summer seasons.
 You may have seen him performing alongside headlining acts such as Johnny Casson, Mike Kelly and The Piggies.

 He has been on the bill with Ken Dodd, The Bachelors, Cannon and Ball, The Fortunes and Matt Monro Jnr.
-A truly versatile entertainer who has appeared on stage at Northern Renegades Country Music Club in Burton On Trent.
-This country music singer has performed, as mentioned above, with Johnny Carson and The Bachelors, amongst others.
+Mason Black is a truly versatile entertainer who has appeared on stage at Northern Renegades Country Music Club in Burton On Trent.
+This country music singer has performed, as mentioned above, with Johnny Carson and The Bachelors, amongst other popular music acts.

 Mason Black Country Music Singer